bwagner/solve_zeit_buchstabiene/README.md

 `./solve_zeit_buchstabiene.py towuhratp`

-To only enter a single word, e.g. "autor", call the script as follows:
+To only enter a single word, e.g. "autor" (instead of testing a whole bunch from a file), call the script as follows:

 `./solve_zeit_buchstabiene.py towuhratp autor`